mong8se/link_o_matic/README.md

 ### cleanup

+Looks for links in ~ that link to something in `REPO_LOCATION/home` Look in the root of ~, or recursively through any ~/dir that has a matching REPO_LOCATION/home/dir to avoid scanning through the entire home directory.
+So if you remove a top level directory you'll leave orphaned links at this point, unless you remove them from the repo first and cleanup before removing the top level directory.
+TODO: is there a better way?

-Looks for links in ~ that link to something in `REPO_LOCATION/home` If it's a broken or invalid link, prompts to delete.
+If it's a broken or invalid link, prompts to delete.

 ### autocleanup